What's the timetable?

 top

 Early European maritime charts date from the middle of the 19th century.
+The main

-their overall position has not changed.
+position has not changed.

 The cables include a fibre optic strand.
 Changes in pressure and tension can be